Skip to main content

 Historically, buying agricultural land in Karnataka as a non-farmer was a legal minefield.
 While recent amendments (removing Sections 79A and 79B) have made it theoretically easier, the legacy complexities remain.
 To buy farmland in Karnataka, you need a substantial paper trail, and the baseline cost of land within an hour of Bangalore has become prohibitively expensive for standard retail investors, vastly reducing the potential ROI.

 Tamil Nadu, conversely, operates under entirely different land laws.
-Any Indian citizen is legally entitled to buy agricultural land in Tamil Nadu without needing an agriculturist certificate, without demonstrating a prior farming background, and without facing an income ceiling.
+A resident Indian buyer is legally entitled to buy agricultural land in Tamil Nadu without needing an agriculturist certificate, without demonstrating a prior farming background, and without facing an income ceiling.

 The Thalli Corridor ("Little England")